Limbaugh draws bipartisan criticism for Buttigieg remarks

 Sen. Rob Portman, R-Ohio, said of Limbaugh, “He may disagree, as I do, with their policy positions, but the question is what their qualifications are, not other issues.”
 Portman announced his support for gay marriage in 2013 as he revealed that his son Will is gay.

 Sen. Lamar Alexander, R-Tenn., a moderate who is retiring in January, initially said he wasn't familiar with Limbaugh's remarks and declined to comment.
-His spokesman later emailed a statement to the AP that said, "There may be reasons not to vote for Mayor Buttigieg, but that’s not one of them.
+His spokesman later emailed an Alexander statement that said: "There may be reasons not to vote for Mayor Buttigieg, but that’s not one of them.
 This is a tolerant country.”

-The Buttigieg campaign didn't immediately respond to a call seeking comment Thursday.

 But the candidate has addressed criticism over his sexuality before.
 During a Des Moines, Iowa, rally in 2019, an audience member asked what he should tell his friends who say America isn't ready for a gay president.
 Buttigieg replied, “Tell your friends I said 'hi.'”